Princess Maria-Pia of Liechtenstein

 Princess Maria-Pia of Liechtenstein (Maria-Pia Ludovika Ulrika Elisabeth Paschaline Katharina Ignazia Lucia Johanna Josefa; born 6 August 1960), also known as Maria-Pia Kothbauer, is Liechtensteiner diplomat and a member of the Princely family of Liechtenstein.
 She serves as the Ambassador Extraordinary and Plenipotentiary of Liechtenstein to Austria and the Czech Republic, formerly also to Belgium and the European Union.
 She also serves as Liechtenstein's Permanent Representative to the Organization for Security and Co-operation in Europe and to the United Nations.

 Personal life

 Born in Vienna, Princess Maria-Pia is the fifth child and second daughter of Prince Karl Alfred of Liechtenstein and Archduchess Agnes Christina of Austria.
 A member of the Princely Family of Liechtenstein, she is a first cousin of the present monarch, Prince Hans-Adam II.
 Her paternal grandparents were Prince Alois of Liechtenstein and Archduchess Elisabeth Amalie of Austria.
 Her maternal grandparents were Archduke Hubert Salvator of Austria and Princess Rosemary of Salm-Salm.
-On 4 August 1995, she married Max Kothbauer, then vice president of Creditanstalt-Bankverein and later vice president of the Oesterreichische Nationalbank (OeNB).
+On 4 August 1995, she married Max Alexander Kothbauer, then vice president of Creditanstalt-Bankverein and later vice president of the Oesterreichische Nationalbank (OeNB).
 The couple's only child, a son named Hieronymus, was born on 26 January 1997.